 Sleepwalking in adults, particularly if it results in dangerous or unwanted behavior, may need a referral to a sleep specialist.
 They may recommend you have a sleep study carried out to check that you don’t have another sleep disorder like Apnea.

-And then of course there’s the concept of following good sleep hygiene techniques.
+It can also help to pay attention to your sleep hygiene.
 This can go a long way to help reduce factors such as stress, anxiety and sleep deprivation.

 Some of the key sleep hygiene areas you could consider to reduce the likelihood of sleepwalking are: